beginning of content

 How has my body changed after pregnancy?

-When you feel ready to exercise, it's very important to not overdo it.
+When you feel ready to exercise, it's very important not to overdo it.
 Your body has been through some big changes.
 You will need time to recover, even if you're feeling great after having your baby.

 Your abdominal muscles may have separated during the pregnancy.
 They usually go back to normal after the birth, but sometimes they can stay separated.
 You will need to do exercises to strengthen these muscles to avoid back pain and injury.